Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 pool area on the second level and an exclusive 46th-floor Penthouse Pool.
 35,000 square feet of meeting and convention space, supplementing the resort's meeting space.

 The towers will be fully integrated (with Planet Hollywood Resort and Casino).
-There are no others like that in the industry. that creates excellent value for the time-share buyer, as you can choose to let Planet Hollywood rent your unit as hotel stock inventory.
+There are no others like that in the industry.
+That creates excellent value for the time-share buyer, as you can choose to let Planet Hollywood rent your unit-time as hotel stock inventory.
 This will be the first time-share linked directly to a casino-resort.

 The towers are scheduled to open in late 2009.